szazo/modellinglab-glider/README.md

 *Figure 1: 3D animation of an episode of the simulation: The AI agent (blue) approaches the thermal where storks thermalling in a group (based on recorded GPS coordinates).
 The color coding of the thermal represents the vertical air velocity field.*
 ## Dataset
 The dataset consists recordings of simulation in multiple thermals, with multiple episodes per thermal.
 Each episode includes:
-- Position and orientation (in inertial frame), and linear velocity for both the AI agent and the birds.
+- Position and orientation (in inertial frame), and linear velocity for both the AI agent and the birds
-- Atmospheric Data: The velocity of the surrounding air velocity field at the coordinates of the birds / agent.
+- Atmospheric Data: The velocity of the surrounding air velocity field at the coordinates of the birds / agent
 - Additional instantaneous data
 - Other metadata (e.g. bird's name, wing loading)